 - 1 tsp Salt – omit if you use regular Soy Sauce

 - 1 tsp Smoked Paprika

 Mix All the marinade ingredients and put half in a large heavy-duty freezer bag.
 Place a clean, dry pork loin in the bag, then add the remaining marinade.
 Turn the bag a few times, then place it on the bottom shelf of your refrigerator for four to eight hours.

 Preheat your Traeger pellet grill to 250 degrees at least 15 minutes before you are ready to use it.
 Consider placing a store-bought or homemade foil tray in the grill to reduce the mess created by this recipe.

 Remove the pork loin from the freezer bag and place it on the pellet grill fat side up.
 Save the extra marinade in your refrigerator to add during cooking.
 Close the lid, and do not look for one hour.

-After the first hour, flip your pork loin to the fat side down and lightly cover with marinade.
+After the first hour, flip your pork loin to the fat side down and lightly cover it with marinade.
 Close the pellet grill and continue to cook at 250 for another hour.

 Open your pellet grill and check the temperature in the center of your pork loin.
 You should see about 130 degrees if your grilling temperature is correct and your pork loin is of average size and shape.
-Flip your pork loin and lightly cover with marinade.
-Discard remaining marinade.
+Flip your pork loin and lightly cover it with marinade.
+Discard the remaining marinade.

 If you have a wired temperature probe, this would be the time to insert it into the center of the pork loin.
 Continue to grill the pork loin until the internal temperature is 138 degrees, then rest for 15 minutes.

 Suppose you want to serve with a glaze, mix the ingredients above, and heat to incorporate it completely.
-Mix in hot water to get the consistency you prefer and serve as gravy.
+Mix in hot water to get the consistency you prefer, and serve as gravy.